course-details-portlet

 Further on evaluation

 The final grade is based on an overall evaluation of the portfolio, which consists of a number of works delivered through the semester.
 The portfolio contains assignments that are carried out, digitally documented and submitted during the term.
 Both individual and team assignments may be given.
 Assignments are designed to help students achieve specific course learning outcomes, and formative feedback is given during the period of the portfolio.
-If the grade for the portfolio is set to F (fail), the re-sit exam is an oral exam.
+The re-sit exam is an oral exam in August.

 Specific conditions